County of Stanislaus Data Breach Lawsuit Investigation

 • Offered complimentary access to Experian IdentityWorks to support credit monitoring and identity restoration.

-• Engaged technology support to strengthen safeguards and prevent similar incidents.
+• Retrained staff on data-handling protocols and engaged technology support to strengthen safeguards and prevent similar incidents.

 Steps You Can Take Now